jelastic-jps/docker-native/docker-engine/README.md

 # Docker Engine

-The package for the automatic installation of Docker Engine (CE) as a standalone node or a swarm member.
+The package for automatic installation of Docker Engine (CE) as a standalone node or a swarm member.

 ## What is Docker Engine Package